ethereum-optimism/optimism/README.md

-│   ├── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade └── <a href="./ufm-test-services">ufm-test-services</a>: Runs a set of tasks to generate metrics
+│   ├── <a href="./packages/sdk">sdk</a>: provides a set of tools for interacting with Optimism ├── <a href="./proxyd">proxyd</a>: Configurable RPC request router and proxy ├── <a href="./specs">specs</a>: Specs of the rollup starting at the Bedrock upgrade
 </pre>

 ## Development and Release Process